WangYuTum/MasterThesis/README.md

   * Best Test on val set so far (fine-tune, 500 iters, lr=1e-6)
     * Mean J: 0.86866
     * Mean F: 0.91311
+  * ISSUE: Very sensitive to the size of the attention area.
+Re-train in another new branch where size of the attention area is randomized.

 ## TODO